Updated: Mar 28

 "The flexibility of online coaching makes it a great option for those who have demanding schedules, or for those who don't have access to a gym or a personal trainer."

-For instance, if you are someone who travels frequently for work or personal reasons, online coaching can be a great option as it allows you to continue your training wherever you are.
-Also, if you have a busy schedule and find it hard to make it to a gym or studio, online coaching can be a great solution.
+For instance, if you are someone who travels frequently, online coaching can be a great option as it allows you to continue your training wherever you are.
+Also, if you have a busy schedule, or work from home and find it hard to make it to a gym or studio, online coaching can be a great solution.
 The flexibility of online coaching makes it a great option for those who have demanding schedules, or for those who don't have access to a gym or a personal trainer.

 Personalization and Accountability